-The application is for a medical marijuana cultivation facility which is identified in Section 17.180 of the City of Desert Hot Springs Zoning Ordinance as permitted within any industrial zone which includes the I-L (Light Industrial) zone), subject to approval of a Conditional Use Permit.
+The application is for medical marijuana cultivation and testing facilities which are identified in Section 17.180 of the City of Desert Hot Springs Zoning Ordinance as permitted within any industrial zone which includes the I-L (Light Industrial) zone), subject to approval of a Conditional Use Permit.
 The project is proposed to be compliant with applicable provisions of the Zoning Ordinance.
-Conditions of approval have been prepared and are recommended to assure the proposed use will comply with applicable Zoning Ordinance provisions.
+Conditions of Approval have been prepared and are recommended to assure the proposed use will comply with applicable Zoning Ordinance provisions.
 Staff recommends this finding.